Subtalar arthroereisis: Nerve injury

 Nerve injury is another complication that can be prevented through careful procedural execution.
 Sinus tarsi pain, a common complication, can usually be resolved by removing the implant.
 However, a rare but serious complication is the occurrence of a talar neck fracture, which can significantly impact mobility and recovery potential.

 Treatment options for these complications vary depending on their severity.
-Possible remedies include replacing an incorrectly-sized implant with a larger or smaller one, complete removal of the implant in cases of persistent pain, or the appropriate use of anti-inflammatory or antibiotic treatments.
-It is important to note that all surgical interventions carry inherent risks.
-It is crucial to consider all available treatment options, starting with the least invasive approaches, in order to achieve the best possible outcomes.
+Possible remedies include replacing an incorrectly sized implant with a larger or smaller one, complete removal of the implant in cases of persistent pain, or the appropriate use of anti-inflammatory or antibiotic treatments.

 Post-operative care

 Post-operative care is essential for patients who have undergone Achilles tendon lengthening and medial soft tissue tightening, while those without soft tissue surgery or gastrocnemius release may not require plaster fixation.
 For patients requiring plaster fixation, it is typically maintained for a duration of 4 weeks.
 During this time, they wear walking braces during the night and engage in passive plantar and dorsal flexion exercises starting from the first day after surgery.
 On the second day after surgery, active flexion exercises of the ankle are initiated.
-Suture removal takes place approximately 12-14 days after the operation.
+Suture removal takes place approximately 12–14 days after the operation.

 Around 3 weeks after surgery, patients are usually advised to engage in non-weight-bearing exercises such as swimming and bicycling.
 After 6 weeks, partial weight-bearing functional exercises can be commenced.
 To monitor the progress of the correction of deformities and the positioning of the implant, AP, lateral, and oblique radiographs are performed immediately after surgery, at 6 weeks, and at 12 weeks.
 Subsequently, X-rays are taken every 3 months.
 During the last follow-up, measurements of the Meary angle and the talus-first metatarsal angle are recorded and compared with pre-operative data.
 The evaluation of functionality is conducted using the AOFAS ankle-hind foot score and the VAS score.
 Remarkably, all patients are able to resume sports activities within a period of 12 months.